 Yes!
 If you have forfeited or declined a GSS Travel Award for any reason, you ARE still eligible to apply in the future.
 As long as you have not used any GSS Travel Award funding that academic year, you may still apply for future cycles within that same academic year.

-In order to apply, you must submit BOTH an online application AND a signatures page with all 4 required signatures.
-The signatures page must be completed and scanned prior to completing the application.
-You will need to include the scanned signatures page as a part of your application.
-Both MUST be submitted by the deadline in order to be eligible.
+In order to apply, you must submit an online application AND obtain funding information and electronic signatures on your application from your advisor, department head, and college dean.
+All signatures MUST be submitted by the deadline in order to be eligible.
 Make sure that all information submitted on the online application is 100% accurate!
 Find out more information on our online application page, which includes a step-by-step video tutorial for completing the application and obtaining signatures.

 You may apply at any point up until 5pm on the deadline listed for the cycle in which your conference is.
 GSS strongly encourages students to complete and turn in their applications ahead of these deadlines.
 Note that you will need to allow sufficient time (we recommend one-week minimum) before the deadline for your advisor, department head, and college dean to review your application and provide their funding information and electronic signatures.

 All GSS Travel Award deadlines can be found on the GSS Travel Awards website.
 Take note of the 3 funding cycles (Fall, Spring, Summer) each academic year, as well as the different deadlines and instructions for the Colleges of Arts & Sciences and Education, Health, & Human Sciences vs. all other colleges.

 These two colleges each collect all their students’ applications early in order to award College funding to their students as well.
 A&S and EHHS funding is typically around $50-100 per student, though these amounts can vary.
-Students in either of these colleges must deliver their application to their respective college by that earlier deadline.
-These two colleges will then have their deans sign and allocate college funding to each application, and then deliver every student’s application to GSS.
+Students in either of these colleges must submit their application to their respective college by that earlier deadline.
+These two colleges will then have their deans electronically sign and allocate college funding to each application, with the updated information automatically being sent to GSS.